 The City of Kelowna conducts the Citizen Survey to gauge public satisfaction with

-2012 Citizen Survey
+2015 Citizen Survey

 In February 2015, Ipsos Reid will conduct a telephone survey of randomly selected Kelowna residents (18 years and older) on behalf of the City of Kelowna.

-The survey focused on eleven key objectives:
+The survey focuses on key objectives including:

-- Evaluate the City's performance
+- Evaluating the City's performance

-- Determine the perceived value for taxes
+- Determining the perceived value for taxes

-- Identify priorities for investment
+- Identifying priorities for investment

-Responses were weighted by age, gender and regional distribution to more accurately reflect the true population of the City of Kelowna.
+Responses are weighted by age, gender and city-wide distribution to more accurately reflect the true Kelowna population.